datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

 ## Chapter 19
 * **Authentication and key agreement in GSM**
   1. TMSI sent to MSC/VLR, IMSI sent from MSC/VLR to HLR/AuC
-  1. AuC uses A3/A8 to compute RES and Kc, sends challange to SIM
+  1. AuC uses A3/A8 to compute RES and Kc, sends challenge to SIM
   1. SIM hashes challange with RAND (challange) giving Kc and SRES
   1. SRES sent to AuC, if SRES=RES SIM is authenticated
 * **Improvements in UMTS compared to GSM:** GSM had broken encryption